blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
 - [ ] I also want to get SHF Cooler using my money from selling Revoltech 1.0 Spider-Man.
-I'm also selling my SHF Toei Spider-Man for 80, I'll buy tonsenarttoys rider goku for 64.99 then save the little bit left.
+I'm also selling my SHF Toei Spider-Man for 80.

 ## General Wishlist